-Biodiversity Initiative is an international nature conservation NGO that exists to conserve biodiversity through ecology, exploration and education.
+Biodiversity Initiative is a not-for-profit research and conservation collaborative that exists to conserve biodiversity through ecology, exploration and education.

-including forest elephants, gorillas, chimpanzees, and hundreds of bird species – and conserve the rainforest across central Africa.
+including forest elephants, gorillas, chimpanzees, and hundreds of bird species – and to conserve rainforest across the Afrotropics.

 One of our core aims is to educate and build capacity within local African communities.
 Through each of our conservation work programmes, we strive to provide local communities with the proper tools and training needed to protect their local wildlife and rainforest.
 We hope to instill within these communities pride in their rich biodiversity, and encourage long term, sustainable protection of their local environment for generations to come.